clintcolding/GoDaddy/README.md

 ### Using Set-GoDaddyDNS

 `Set-GoDaddyDNS` allows you to update DNS records.
-If you have multiple records with the same name and type, `Set-GoDaddyDNS` will overwrite them all with the new settings.
+If you have multiple records with the same name and type, `Set-GoDaddyDNS` will replace them with the new record.

 Using `Get-GoDaddyDNS` below, you can see we have two A records for *test*: